LaraMateo/My-first-REST-API-with-Flask/README.md

 # My-first-REST-API-with-Flask
-Basic app with log In and internal database
+Basic app with log In and SQlite database